transloadit/uppy/website/src/docs/server.md

 3. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
 Please see [here for the list of supported providers](#Supported-Providers).

-4. **server(optional)** - An object with details mainly used to carry out oauth authentication from any of the enable providers above.
+4. **server(optional)** - An object with details mainly used to carry out oauth authentication from any of the enabled providers above.
 Though it is optional, it is required if you would be enabling any of the supported providers.
-The following are the server options you may set
+The following are the server options you may set:

   - protocol - `http | https`
   - host(required) - your server host (e.g localhost:3020, mydomain.com)